gluonhq/gluonfx-maven-plugin/README.md

 </configuration>
 ```

-* Build the native image:
+Build the native image:

 ```
 mvn clean client:build
 ```

+**Note**: Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.

-* Run the app on the connected iOS device:
+Run the app on the connected iOS device:

 ```
 mvn client:run
 ```

-* Or package and create an IPA file to submit to TestFlight or to the App Store:
+Or package and create an IPA file to submit to TestFlight or to the App Store:

 ```
 mvn client:package
 ```

-**Note**: Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.

 **Note**: In order to deploy apps to an iOS device, you need a valid iOS provisioning profile, as explained in the [documentation](https://docs.gluonhq.com/client/#_ios_deployment).

 #### Android

-* Set the target to `android` (for android devices) in `pom.xml`:
+Set the target to `android` (for android devices) in `pom.xml`:

 ```
 <artifactId>client-maven-plugin</artifactId>